2191-CSEC465-Group6/Lab3/README.txt

 www.amazon.com
 DESKTOP-HEPE84U

+After changing the path to the input file, you can run it using powershell .\2.ps1

 3. The command line argument should be a range of valid IPv4 addresses in either dash notation (8.8.8.1-8.8.8.10) or CIDR notation (8.8.8.0/24) ex) python .\3.py 8.8.8.0/24